Premam: Impact

-Premam opened to rave response from celebrities with prominent members from Tamil industry: notably Selvaraghavan, Shankar and Vijay lauding Pauly's performance and direction.
+Premam opened to rave response from celebrities with prominent members from Tamil industry: notably Selvaraghavan, Shankar and Vijay lauding Nivin Pauly's performance and Alphonse Puthren's direction.
 The lead actresses in Premam, Sai Pallavi, Anupama Parameswaran and Madonna Sebastian became overnight celebrities and carved a niche for themselves in the South Indian film industry.
 Following the 2015 Kerala local elections, the song "Malare" was used as a part of their political campaign.
 The song "Malare" and one of its dialogues were featured in the most popular songs and dialogues of 2015 by The Times of India.
 Aluva, where the film was shot became a tourist hotspots with 5,000 visitors per month came within three months after its release.
 The black shirt and white mundu outfit worn by Nivin's character George and his gang during his college days became trending after the film's release and was sold by the textile stores in Kerala during Onam celebrations in colleges and schools.